BREISAMU/portfolio/index.md

 In my free time I enjoy skiing, hiking, KenKen puzzles and coding.

 Below is a collection of my skills, work experience, personal projects, etc. A note I would like to accompany these with is that I pride myself on my ability to embrace change and pick up new skills.
-If my experiences don't quite align with what an opportunity is looking for, I am confident I can adapt to be a good fit.
+If my experiences don't quite align with what an opportunity is looking for, I am confident I can adapt to be a good fit

 ## Projects
 [GopherGuessr](https://github.com/Divyesh-Thirukonda/gopherguessr): A campus-wide location guessing game, built off 1000+ crowd-sourced photos and played more than 15,0000 times.
 This was a group project through UMN's Social Coding club, my role involved designing a user authentication and profiling system in PostgreSQL and JS, as well as reducing game latency through Apache Kafka and websocket protocol integration.
 Very much inspired by GeoGuessr.